InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 ***The ISPO working group can be your force multiplier!***

-* Produce content at a lower cost collaboratively
+🏗️ Produce content at a lower cost collaboratively
-* Get feedback from deeply experienced people in your niche
+🔄 Get feedback from deeply experienced people

 <!-- Slide 17: Closing Point of View

-We want people to take the work in their company backlog and align it to what is being contributed in this working group.

-E.g., in peoples' company backlog, some tickets talk about them working and building this out in the InnerSource Commons." -->
+We invite you to align your company backlog with the work we are doing in this working group.
+As a result, you can produce content at a lower cost collaboratively and get feedback from deeply experienced people.

+If your backlogs include references to building content in the ISPO working group, we're all winning.

+-->

 ---